 Regis seeks to attract qualified individuals of diverse backgrounds to its faculty and staff.
 The school is committed to providing equal opportunity in all of its employment practices, including selection, hiring, promotion, transfer, and compensation, to all qualified applicants and employees without regard to age, race, color, sex, national origin, religion, physical or mental disability, or any other status protected by applicable law.

-As a Sacred Heart Educator, the Latin/English Language Arts instructor’s primary purpose is to provide an academically innovative curriculum that is stimulating and challenging.
+As a Sacred Heart Educator, the Math Interventionist’s primary purpose is to provide an academically innovative curriculum that is stimulating and challenging.
 The educational environment that is established must be in accordance with the Goals & Criteria of the Sacred Heart mission.

 - Organize and provide developmentally appropriate boy-centered instruction